Student Employment Policies

 Terms of Employment

 A student employee serves only during the period for which he or she was hired.
 Generally, the term for student employment is for one academic year.
 Employment during any period creates no expectancy of future employment.
-Student employees may be appointed for any portion of the academic year or summer employment period.
+Student employees may apply for any portion of the academic year or summer employment period.

 Changes in employment are not permitted until after the second week of fall semester.
 Any and all consequences that arise as a result of a voluntary change by the student during this time are the responsibility of the student.
 Students wishing to change jobs due to personality or other conflicts with their supervisor or co-workers should contact the Office of Student Employment.